1ssb/mangroves/README.md

 ### Usage

-You can now import the Mangroves library in your Python code as follows:
+You can now import the Mangroves library in your Python code and use them directly for instantiation.
+You can use it as follows:

 ```python
 import torch